TOS CLI Reference

 Description

-Sets either local backup storage or remote backup storage.
+Sets either local backup storage or external backup storage.
 Supported for all cloud providers (AWS/Azure/GCP) for public cloud only and not private cloud.
+For external backup storage, you can either provide a configuration file, or enter the configuration details manually in the CLI.

 Syntax

-sudo tos backup storage set --location <LOCATION> EITHER --conf <CONF_PATH> OR --provider <PROVIDER_TYPE>
+sudo tos backup storage set --location external --conf <CONF_PATH>

 Parameters